Driving sustainable development

 Taking trucks off our highways and commuter roads

 Rail freight produces 16 times less carbon pollution than road freight for every tonne kilometre travelled.
-That’s why we need to get more freight on rail as demand increases.
-In fact, just a one per cent shift of freight from road to rail in Australia would reduce accident, emission and health costs by $71.9 million per year.
+In fact, despite moving 57 per cent of national freight and four per cent of passenger movements, the national rail network accounts for just four per cent of the transport sector’s emission.
+This is compared to road transport, which is responsible for 86 per cent of transport emissions, with air (7%) and sea (2%) transport accounting for the remainder.
+As demand increases, it becomes more important to get more freight on rail, just a one per cent shift of freight from road to rail in Australia would reduce accident, emissions, and health costs by $71.9 million per year.

 Key contacts